A mini moment on 'My Morning Rituals'

 We are all given 24 hours a day and how we choose to live them helps shape the quality of our lives.

-My morning routine has been heavily influenced by three people, author, purpose coach and former monk, Jay Shetty, expert Chinese Medicine practitioner Katie Brindle (who is featuring on our website very soon!) and Morning Routine Expert Hal Elrod.
+My Morning Rituals have been heavily influenced by a few people, author, purpose coach and former monk, Jay Shetty, expert Chinese Medicine practitioner Katie Brindle (who is featuring on our website very soon!) and morning experts, author Robin Sharma and Hal Elrod.

 Jay Shetty’s book ‘Think Like A Monk’ is one I have read many times, it helped me find my purpose in life and is a book I return to all the time.